tethysplatform/tethys/docs/tethys_sdk/jobs.rst

 Common Attributes
 -----------------

 Job attributes can be passed into the `create_job` method of the job manager or they can be specified after the job is instantiated.
-All jobs have a common set of attributes, and then each job type may add additional attributes.
+All jobs have a common set of attributes.
+Each job type may have additional attributes specific that are to that job type.

 The following attributes can be defined for *all* job types: